-The Knowledge Graph is a system added to Google Search and launched by Google on May 16, 2012.
+The Google Knowledge Graph is a system added to Google Search and launched by Google on May 16, 2012.
 It is a knowledge base to provide more useful and relevant results to searches using a semantic-search technique.
 Knowledge Graph Panels have been added to the SERP of Google to provide links to external websites, general information (such as locations, reviews, opening hours etc.) and direct answers to questions.
-Information in the Google Knowledge Graph are extracted from multiple sources including structured data encoded in web pages using Microdata and JSON-LD formats.
+Information embedded in the Google Knowledge Graph is extracted from multiple sources, including structured data encoded in web pages using Microdata and JSON-LD formats.

-No one really knows for sure when and why did language arise in human history.
+No one really knows for sure when and why languages arose in human history.
 As British anthropologist, Robin Dunbar suggests, language may have emerged to allow humans to build, foster and maintain relationships.
 That is what the “Gossip Hypothesis” states.
-Whether or not this theory holds true, we cannot deny to live in a chit-chat world.
-Yet in this chit-chatting we strive for clarity.
+Whether or not this theory holds true, we cannot deny that we live in a world filled with small talk.
+Yet, through chit-chatting we strive for clarity.
 When we ask a question, we don’t want answers.
 We want the answer!
-That is what Google Knowledge Graph is attempting to do since 2012.
+That is what Google Knowledge Graph has been attempting to do since 2012.
 If out of the blue I say “you’re like Socrates,” chances are you’ll be thinking about the greek philosopher.
-Yet if I said that while playing soccer with my friends that would change everything!
+Yet if I said that while playing soccer with my friends that would change everything.
 Why?
-Because Socrates + Soccer = Brazilian soccer player That may sound trivial for humans as we do it naturally, not for search engines!
+Because Socrates + Soccer = Brazilian soccer player That may sound trivial for humans as we do it naturally, but not for search engines!

-How to update your entity in the Google Knowledge Graph
+How to get on the Google Knowledge Graph

 You can start by clicking on the phrase that starts with “Do you manage the online presence for xyz?”